 3) Securing investment and funding

 Among the greatest challenges Zuckerberg had to put up with is finding investors for his social network.
-Since it was one of a kind, not many people knew about its potential.
+Since Facebook was a one-of-a-kind platform in the beginning, not many people believed in its potential.
 As such, he had to struggle to secure funding and bring investors on board.

 To overcome this issue, he had to run ads through his site.
 In 2004, there was hardly any external funding to save his business.
 As such, he had to use his own money for this.
 It was a major challenge for him.
 Even worse, the venture needed to garner at least 1.5 million users by the end of the year, to make it a viable investment.